eegans/responsive-frogs/README.md

 # ResponsiveFrogs
 This web app was created for my Responsive Design tech talk.
 It includes cards of frogs and various pages featuring responsive methods.

-This project was created with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.
+You can find the slides here -- [Responsive Design in 2022 Slides](https://github.com/eegans/responsive-frogs/tree/main/src/assets/Responsive-Design-Slides.pdf)

 ## Prerequisites
+This project was created with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.2.

 Before you can run this project you need to have a couple things installed first.